JoeyFitzpatrick/trunks.nvim/doc/trunks.md

 If you pass any options to the command, like `:G switch origin/some-branch --create`, this behavior is not used.

+## Quiet commands
+You can pass `--quiet` to some commands to run the commands without opening a UI of any kind, e.g. `:G switch main --quiet`.
+Currently this only works for "write" commands, and not "read" commands, as I can't think of a reason why one would want to run a "read" command with `--quiet`.
+For instance, `:G log --quiet` doesn't make a lot of sense because the point of log is to show information.

 # Custom Commands
 Trunks provides some commands that are not valid git commands.
 Instead of the `:G` command, these custom commands are under the `:Trunks` command, and `:G` is reserved for valid git commands.